 relevant information, in the drop-box at Township Municipal Centre (8:30 a.m. - 3:00 p.m.).
 Applications also can, and are encouraged, to be filed electronically if possible.
-Please contact Gaspare Ritacca (email@example.com) or Yvonne Hunter at the meetings with external clients will be converted to conference calls.
-Please at 905-833-4062 for further information on protocol.
+Please contact Gaspare Ritacca (firstname.lastname@example.org) for assistance.
+All meetings with external clients will be converted to conference calls.
+Please contact us at 905-833-5321 for further information on protocol.
 You can also refer to the Planning Department's Covid-19 Information Letter that refers to how planning-related operations are continuing.

 CLERKS AND BYLAW

 - Non-urgent interment rights purchases or monument installations will not be processed until normal business resumes.

 - Film permits, road occupancy permits, noise permits, special occasion permits, and lottery licences will be dealt with on a case by case basis, subject to social gathering limitations.

 - For any other Clerks-related services, please send an email to the Clerks Department at email@example.com